sercankulcu/sercankulcu.github.io/_thoughts/thinking-mechanically.md

 The difficulty begins when a useful shortcut becomes invisible authority.

-Descartes helped make mechanical explanation powerful in the study of nature, even though his account of the mind was more complicated than a simple machine metaphor.
-I do not think people are machines.
-But the metaphor becomes useful when a response is so repeatable that it starts to feel inevitable.
+A response can become so repeatable that it feels inevitable.
+The useful part of the machine metaphor is that it makes me ask what keeps triggering the same sequence.

 Someone says something.
 I react.
 The reaction feels like personality: *this is simply who I am.* Yet repetition can disguise history.
 The response may have been learned in a family, reinforced at school, rewarded at work, or built around an old fear that no longer fits the current situation.